balthisar/tidy-cocoa/TidyKit/README.md

 - Defines a module for use with Xcode/Clang named `TidyKit`.
 - Provides protocols and default implementations of `SwLibTidy` as a protocol- oriented set of parts.
+- Is compatible with Objective-C, unlike `SwLibTidy` that consists of top level functions and non-Objective-C-compatible protocols.

 ## Framework

-`TidyKit` is intended to be used as a framework.
-While this complicates console applications, it ensures that all of its resources can be bundled into a single structure.
+`TidyKit` is intended to be used as a static framework.
+It has no resources, and makes it simple to bind to console applications.

-## Linking

-`TidyKit` dynamically links to `libtidy-sw.dylib`, which is put into the framework bundle where the dynamic linker will find it.
-Additionally the dynamic linker will first search `/usr/local/lib`, so that end-user applications can update their versions of Tidy if you provide instructions.

 ## SwLibTidy Linking